 It comes in 21-inch and 15-inch sizes, so you can choose whether you need the most cutting power for bigger logs or would rather have a slightly smaller saw that is easier to carry.
 This folding bow is longer when folded up than any other folding saw.

-What we like is its clever design making it slim and small, so it fits easily into your hiking backpack.
-The Sven Saw 60th Anniversary Edition is another staple for basecamps and group camps, whether you’re backpacking, hunting, canoeing, or fishing.
+What I liked about this saw is its clever design, making it slim and small, so it fits easily into your hiking backpack.
+The Sven Saw 60th Anniversary Edition is another staple I recommend for basecamps and group camps, whether you’re backpacking, hunting, canoeing, or fishing.

 (Looking for other outdoor options?
-Check out the best backpacking saws this 2023!)
+Check out the best backpacking saws today!)

 5. Stihl PR16 Handycut Camping Saw